MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/how-policies-and-protections-are-combined.md

 localization_priority: Normal
 ms.collection:
 - M365-security-compliance
+ms.custom:
+- seo-marvel-apr2020
-description: Describes the application order of Office 365 protections, and how the priority value in protection policies determines which policy is applied.
+description: Learn about application order of Office 365 protections, and how the priority value in protection policies determines which policy is applied.
 ---

 # Order and precedence of email protection in Office 365